-About fifteen years ago, I refocused on writing the books I’d always wanted to write.
+About twenty years ago, I refocused on writing the books I’d always wanted to write.
 After several false starts, I realized that my words had to reflect the power of God’s grace, of His second chances, or I would have nothing to say.

 That’s why I write Christian fiction.

 May God bless you and give you His new song,

 ~ Sing to the Lord a new song ~ Psalm 96:1a